Pathoschild/smapi-mod-dump/source/~drbirbdev/BetterFestivalNotifications/README.md

 ## New in 1.6

-Should now work with all custom festivals and passive festivals without needing any integration.
+Should now work with all custom festivals and passive festivals without needing any integration, so long as those festivals integrate with vanilla correctly.

 ## Available Configs